 - 4. The Cabinet may approve more rehabilitation beds than indicated by the need formula to allow for the presence of hospitals that provide a higher intensity of rehabilitation services than provided by most rehabilitation hospitals due to the in-migration of out-of-state patients or a high percentage of patient referrals for specialized services from other ADDs. - 5.
-Notwithstanding criteria 1 and 2, an applicant proposing to establish a comprehensive physical rehabilitation unit, within an existing acute care hospital with an existing licensed acute care bed inventory of at least one-hundred (100) beds, shall be consistent with the Plan if the following criteria are met: - a.
+Notwithstanding criteria 1, 2 and 3, an applicant proposing to establish a comprehensive physical rehabilitation unit, within an existing acute care hospital with an existing licensed acute care bed inventory of at least one-hundred (100) beds, shall be consistent with the Plan if the following criteria are met: - a.
 There are no other licensed or certificate of need authorized comprehensive physical rehabilitation beds in the proposed ADD; or - b.
-There are no other licensed or certificate of need authorized comprehensive physical rehabilitation beds within a forty-five (45) mile radius of the proposed site. - 6.
+There are no other licensed or certificate of need authorized comprehensive physical rehabilitation beds within forty-five (45) highway miles of the proposed site. - 6.
+The maximum number of comprehensive physical rehabilitation beds that may be approved pursuant to criteria 5 will be based on volume projected five (5) years from the date on which the hospital filed its application for such beds.
+Approval will be based on the higher of: - a.
+The applicant's reasonable forecast of future utilization; or - b.
+A regression analysis of patient day trends over a five (5) year timeframe. - 7.
 The minimum size for a new freestanding rehabilitation hospital shall be forty (40) beds and the minimum size for a new rehabilitation unit in an acute care hospital shall be ten (10) beds.

-C. Special Care Neonatal Beds
+D. Special Care Neonatal Beds